Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 We see that the emission step is thus conceptually simple.
 However, it involves a choice crucial to the efficiency of Monte-Carlo methods: that of the energy of a packet $E_p$.
 That energy can vary from cell to cell, over time, and from energy bin to energy bin, and is one of the main tool available to distribute computational resources efficiently through a simulation.
 In neutron star mergers, for example, it is convenient to choose $E_p$ in optically thick regions in order to get a desired number of packets per cell (and thus a desired statistical noise), while $E_p$ in optically thin regions can be chosen to obtain a desired number of packets over the entire simulation (setting the overall cost of the simulation).
-Such an algorithm is detailed in~\cite{Foucart:2021mcb}.
-We note however that many other choices of $E_p$ are possible, and that the optimal choice is problem dependent.
+Such an algorithm is detailed in \cite{Foucart:2021mcb}.
+We note however that many other choices of $E_p$ are possible, and that the optimal choice is problem dependent. \cite{Kawaguchi:2022tae} instead propose to choose $E_p$ as a fraction of the energy of neutrinos in thermal equilibrium with the fluid in a cell, with a prescription to destroy and resample low energy packets at the end of each step to avoid the continuous evolution of a large number of low-energy packets in optically thin regions.
+Simulation of accretion disks around black holes can rely on simpler prescriptions for $E_p$ (e.g. constant packet energy), as they do not need to deal with the dense, hot regions observed in neutron star remnants.